StaZhu/enable-chromium-hevc-hardware-decoding/README.md

 Safari and Chrome use the same `VideoToolbox` to finish the HEVC decoding, if the device does not have hardware support, it will automatically fallback to use software decoding.
 Compared with Safari, Chrome requires higher OS version (10.13 vs 11.0).

-## How to verify HEVC hardware support is enabled?
+## How to verify HEVC hardware decoding support is enabled?

-1. Open `chrome://gpu`, and search `Video Acceleration Information`, you should see **Decode hevc main** field and **Decode hevc main 10** field (macOS will show **Decode hevc main still-picture** and **Decode hevc range extensions** as well, Windows Intel Gen10+ iGPU will show **Decode hevc range extensions** as well) present if hardware decoding is supported (macOS is an exception here, you see this field doesn't means the decode will use hardware, it actually depends on your GPU).
+1. Open `chrome://gpu`, and search `Video Acceleration Information`, you should see **Decode hevc main** field, **Decode hevc main 10** field, and **Decode hevc main still-picture** field (macOS and indows Intel Gen10+ iGPU will show **Decode hevc range extensions** as well) present if hardware decoding is supported (macOS is an exception here, you see this field doesn't means the decode will use hardware, it actually depends on your GPU).
 2. Open `chrome://media-internals` and play some HEVC video ([Test Page](https://lf-tk-sg.ibytedtos.com/obj/tcs-client-sg/resources/video_demo_hevc.html)) if the decoder is `VDAVideoDecoder` or `VideoToolboxVideoDecoder` or `D3D11VideoDecoder` or `VaapiVideoDecoder` that means the video is using hardware decoding (macOS is an exception here, if the OS >= Big Sur, and the GPU doesn't support HEVC, VideoToolbox will fallback to software decode which has a better performance compared with FFMPEG, the decoder is `VDAVideoDecoder` or `VideoToolboxVideoDecoder` in this case indeed), and if the decoder is `FFMpegVideoDecoder` that means the video is using software decoding.
 3. Open `Activity Monitor` on Mac and search `VTDecoderXPCService`, if the cpu usage larger than 0 when playing video, that means hardware (or software) decoding is being used.
 4. Open `Windows Task Manager` on Windows and switch to `Performance` - `GPU`, if `Video Decode`(Intel, NVIDIA) or `Video Codec`(AMD) usage larger than 0 when playing video, that means hardware decoding is being used.
 For some first generation GPU (i.e: NVIDIA RTX 745) that support HEVC, since there is no dedicated hw decoding circuit inside the GPU, although the `D3D11` decoding API is supported, it will only occupy the general `3D` utilization when decoding.

+## How to verify HEVC hardware encoding support is enabled?

+1. Open `chrome://gpu`, and search `Video Acceleration Information`, you should see **Encode hevc main** field present if hardware encoding is supported (macOS is an exception here, you see this field doesn't means the decode will use hardware, it actually depends on your GPU).
+2. Open `Activity Monitor` and encode some HEVC video on Mac and search `VTEncoderXPCService`, if the cpu usage larger than 0 when encoding video, that means hardware encoding is being used.
+3. Open `Windows Task Manager` and encode some HEVC video on Windows and switch to `Performance` - `GPU`, if `Video Encode`(Intel, NVIDIA) or `Video Codec`(AMD) usage larger than 0 when encoding video, that means hardware encoding is being used.

 ## Why my GPU support HEVC, but still not able to hardware decode?